facebook/docusaurus/website/docs/migrating-from-v1-to-v2.md

 - Refer to versioned_docs id as `version-${version}/${id}` (v2) instead of `version-${version}-${original_id}` (v1).

-Why ? because in v1 there is a good chance someone created a new file with front matter id `"version-${version}-${id}"` that can conflict with versioned_docs id
+Because in v1 there is a good chance someone created a new file with front matter id `"version-${version}-${id}"` that can conflict with versioned_docs id.

-Example, docusaurus 1 can't differentiate `docs/xxx.md`
+Example, Docusaurus 1 can't differentiate `docs/xxx.md`
 ```md
 ---
 id: version-1.0.0-hello